Frequently Asked Questions (FAQ)

 No, all those who participate in the ceremony are candidates for graduation.
 We do not have final grades at the time of the commencement ceremonies to determine if all degree requirements have been met.

-No, there is no graduation rehearsal.
-Graduates will receive instructions via email the Monday before the ceremony and printed instructions when they pick up their cap and gown.
+There is no Commencement rehearsal, but there will be plenty of UNO Event Staff to guide you through the big day.
+Graduates will receive general instructions via email the Monday before the ceremony and printed instructions when they pick up their cap and gown.

 If you have questions, please contact firstname.lastname@example.org.